World Oilman's Tennis Tournament

 Over the years, WOTT has become renowned for its social events during the tournament.
 Breakfast and lunch are served at the Club each day with refreshments available throughout the

 Tournament at courtside.
 Two very special social events have been planned for Thursday and Friday evenings.
 The tournament tries every year to highlight a theme that will be announced in the Confirmation Letter.
+2016 will find us celebrating our 40th tournament.

 How can I participate?